WRITING MY PAST SO THE FUTURE WILL ENSURE REAL JUSTICE FOR SURVIVORS

 Sometimes the legal process to pursue justice is more traumatic than the original sins committed against you.

-Both heartbreaking and profoundly edifying, Blindsided exposes an often-unjust legal system that can blindside anyone who finds the courage to speak out.
-Yet at its core is a father and son story of love, grit, and perseverance to change something in the social order that needed changing, even when it cost them everything.
+is a father and son story of love, grit, and perseverance to change something in the social order that needed changing, even when it cost them everything.

-“The legal system is supposed to guard those who've already been hurt by abuse.
-Instead it’s too often weaponized against victims to protect abusers and the entities that shield them.
-And lawyers can be a big part of the problem.
-Understanding this miscarriage of justice
+“The legal system is supposed to guard those who are already vulnerable because of abuse.
+Instead it’s too often weaponized against victims to protect abusers and the entities that shield

-is the first step toward working together to solve it.”
+Understanding this miscarriage of justice is the first step toward working together for positive change.”

 “This book clearly shows the painful legal process and